balfieri/study/README.md

 This repository contains a Python3 script called run.py that will test you based on questions from a text file of your creation.
 It will randomly select questions and you must type the answers exactly (but upper/lower case is ignored).
+By default, it will give you 20 questions at a time.

 It will re-test the questions that you missed.